Victor-Mutuku/Victor-Mutuku.github.io/index.md

 ---
 ## 👋 About Me

-I am a dedicated and ambitious **data analyst** and **software developer**.
+I am a dedicated and ambitious **data analyst** with skills in software development.
 Passionate about leveraging technology to solve real-world problems and enhance user experiences, I bring a strong attention to detail to **streamline processes** and **improve service delivery**.
 My goal is to contribute to **innovative solutions** that create value and drive efficiency.

 ---